Methods for a National Birth Cohort Study

 Data Collection Methods

 Since the initial planning of the NCS in the early 2000s, data collection methodologies have evolved rapidly.
 Today, methods are available to collect survey data more cost-effectively and in ways that are less burdensome to respondents.
 For example, respondents can complete questionnaires online rather than scheduling a home interview, which holds promise for a longitudinal study with geographically mobile participants.
 When designing the specifics of a particular protocol, researchers could leverage features like these to reduce study costs and respondent burden.
 The study could collect various types of data, including survey questionnaires, physical measurements, administrative records, and neighborhood conditions, from existing social and environmental data.
 Although challenging now, it will be possible in the not-too-distant future to substitute administrative data for some of the information now collected in interviews.
-The collection of global positioning system (GPS) coordinates for sample participants is common and will fulfil a number of important needs for data collection and interpretation now and in the future (Lioy et al., 2009).
+The collection of global positioning system (GPS) coordinates for sample participants is common and will fulfill a number of important needs for data collection and interpretation now and in the future (Lioy et al., 2009).
 Smartphones are now routinely used to passively collect data on movement, exercise, and standing activity (del Rosario et al., 2015) and define exposures throughout the day (Browning and Soller, 2014).

 Next, we briefly outline three key dimensions of the data that need to be collected for a national longitudinal birth cohort study.